 about KERN

-KERN is one person and a growing community building five audio plugins in copenhagen, denmark. this is the story of how it started.
+KERN is a solo developer and a growing community building audio tools in copenhagen, denmark. every algorithm starts with research. every plugin solves one problem. this is the story of how it started.

 the story